microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 ## Announcement
 ~~.NET Core 3.0 is supported now!
 Check out the new version: [1.1.7-beta1](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/1.1.7-beta1).~~
-There is an issue in 1.1.7-beta1 to support .NET Core 3.0 blocking the Profiling to finish.
-We are investigating it.
+The issue in 1.1.7-beta1 for .NET Core 3.0 has been fixed.
+Please update to [1.1.7-beta2](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/1.1.7-beta2).

 ## Description
 This is the project home page for App Services Linux profiler.
 Our NuGet package can be found [here](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/).